Michael G. DeSombre: Biography

 DeSombre joined Sullivan & Cromwell LLP in 1995 and became a partner of the law firm in 2004, leading its mergers and acquisitions practice in Asia, with clients including Goldman Sachs, Anheuser-Busch InBev and Credit Suisse.

 In 2013, he co-founded Republicans Overseas for Americans abroad.
 The organization focuses on tax reform and proposed replacing FATCA with territorial taxation for individuals to the House Ways and Means Committee, as part of a 2017 executive order to review the Dodd-Frank Act.

 DeSombre supported the presidential candidacies of Mitt Romney and Jeb Bush.

 He was nominated as U.S. Ambassador to Thailand by President Donald Trump on July 17, 2019.
 He is the first political appointee to the position since 1975.
 He was confirmed by the United States Senate on January 8, 2020, succeeding career diplomat Glyn T. Davies.

 DeSombre has stated that his Office will primarily encourage the economic partnership between the two countries, with focus on American investment and Thailand's infrastructure projects and supply chains.
 He has also indicated that U.S. firms are interested in increasing investment in Thailand, including in areas under the 1966 Amity treaty.
 He was sworn into office on March 2, 2020.

 In late 2019, following his nomination, DeSombre resigned as chairman of Save the Children Hong Kong, having served since 2015.
 He was also a member of the board of the Hong Kong Forum.

 Following his ambassadorship, he became a senior advisor to the Krach Institute for Tech Diplomacy at Purdue; an advisor to the Atlantic Council; and was an independent director of Indorama Ventures in 2021.
 In October 2021, DeSombre rejoined Sullivan & Cromwell as a partner, to again lead its Asia M&A, as well as heading the firm's Southeast Asia and Korea practices.

 President Trump nominated DeSombre for U.S. Assistant Secretary of State for East Asia and the Pacific on March 10, 2025.
-He was confirmed to lead the state department by the Senate on October 7, 2025, among over 100 nominees then confirmed with a majority vote of 51 to 47, then sworn into office on October 10, 2025.
+He was confirmed by the Senate on October 7, 2025, along with more than 100 nominees, by a vote of 51 to 47.
+He was sworn into office on October 10, 2025.

+He met with senior Thai and Cambodian officials in Bangkok and Phnom Penh in January 2026, in support of the Kuala Lumpur Peace Accord border truce between the two countries, which had been signed the previous October, with President Trump in attendance.
+There, he announced a $45 million aid package, a third of which is to assist the local population displaced by combat near the border.

+In May 2026, he delivered a speech to the UN Security Council, advocating for organizational changes at the UN, which the U.S. administration criticizes as vast, costly, and resistant to accountability.